-New Models of Care: Vanguard sites
+New Models of Care

-New Models of Care: Vanguard sites
+New Models of Care

-The NHS Five Year Forward View (5YFV) recognised that the traditional divide between primary care, community services and hospitals is an increasing barrier to the personalised and coordinated health services that patients need.
+The NHS Five Year Forward View (5YFV) recognised that the traditional divide between primary care, community services and hospitals was an increasing barrier to the personalised and coordinated health services that patients need.
 The NHS is therefore working to dissolve these traditional boundaries to effectively support people with complex long-term conditions.